Iman Mafi

-Iman Mafi (ایمان مافی; born 9 July 1994) is a Norwegian professional footballer who plays as a left-back for Eliteserien club Jerv.
+Iman Mafi (ایمان مافی; born 9 July 1994) is a Norwegian professional footballer who plays as a left-back for Norwegian First Division club Jerv.

-Early career
+Personal life

+His parents emigrated from Iran to Norway in 1986.
+He grew up in Grimstad.
+Following the death of Mahsa Amini and ensuing protests, Mafi played with black tape around his wrists, illuding black armbands.

+Career

 Iman Mafi was born in Kristiansand and played youth football in Norway for Jerv.

-College career

 Mafi played college soccer in the United States for the Gardner–Webb Runnin' Bulldogs where he scored 3 goals in 18 matches before transferring to the Clemson Tigers where he scored a goal in the 2015 NCAA Division I Men's Soccer Tournament, played in the 2015 NCAA Division I Men's Soccer Championship Game against Stanford, and took part in the 2017 MLS SuperDraft.

-Club career

-Jerv

 Mafi made his Eliteserien debut for Jerv on 6 July 2022 against Molde at the Aker Stadion during the 2022 Eliteserien season.